 Patients exercise all day long, just by living normal lives and doing the usual things people do moment to moment.
 We do not see these activities providing any relief for most patients, nor do we see evidence that specially-prescribed exercises, such as those used during physical therapy, do anything at all to resolve the structural issues which are cited for causing the wide range of back and neck pain conditions.

-However, in a majority of scenarios, regardless of the diagnosis, exercise does indeed provide a temporary respite from pain.
+However, in a majority of scenarios, regardless of the diagnosis, spine exercises do provide a temporary respite from pain.
 How and why this occurs is a matter of great controversy in the modern medical system.

 Despite the fact that exercise does nothing to undo spinal injury or degenerative changes in the vertebral column, many patients feel much better when moving about than they do when standing or sitting still.
 Actually, many patients report the ability to do very strenuous exercise, despite the complete inability to do some very basic and easy physical tasks, like sitting or tying their shoes.